xgmitt00-220814/Type1toUnicode/README.md

 ## CID, GID and toUnicode tables

 The fact that you can copy+paste text from PDFs is more complex than you probably think.
 What you see on the screen are just glyphs, graphical symbols that may or may not contain information about which alphabet letter they actually represent.
 Moreover, PDF supports several schemes to reduce overall file size, so it typically stores only glyphs that are needed to render the given document.
+This is called "embedded subset" fonts.
 Another file size reduction comes from character ordering.
 Characters have their Character IDs (CID), which are stored in the order of their appearance.
 In other words, every font has different character order.
 Suppose you have a document that starts with word "OUROBOROS".
 Then the characters will be assigned these CIDs, starting from 1:

 | Letter | O |U |R |O |B |O |R |O |S |
 |---|---|---|---|---|---|---|---|---|---|